 The PDPA Compliance Group is an organization of independent experts in personal data protection.
-We are professionally trained and committed to helping organisations in Singapore comply with the PDPA.
+These experts are professionally trained and committed to helping organisations in Singapore comply with the PDPA.

 ACRA Registration No. 53394982C

-The PDPA Compliance Group provides a comprehensive suite of PDPA services:
+The PDPA Compliance Group provides a comprehensive suite of PDPA services in Singapore and Asia:

-Organisations in Singapore which fail to comply with PDPA may be fined up to $1 million and suffer reputation damage.
+Organisations in Singapore that fail to comply with PDPA may be fined up to $1 million and suffer reputation damage.

 The PDPA covers all electronic and non-electronic personal data, regardless of whether the personal data is true or false.

 Personal data is any information that identifies an individual.
-Different pieces of information, which collected together can lead to the identification of a particular person, also constitute personal data.
+Different pieces of information, which are collected together can lead to the identification of a particular person and also constitute personal data.